dipankarmaikap/wp-sitemap-rest-api/README.md

-# WP Sitemap Rest Api Plugin
+# WP Sitemap Rest API Plugin

 This plugin adds REST API end points for generating sitemap for your headless wordpress site.